 Bukit Bintang used to be a predominantly Chinese area but has tranformed into a melting pot of cultures in the past years.
 You can find tourists and backpackers from all over the world here.
-There are now also Pakistani (running several guesthouses along Tengkat Tong Shin), Nepali, Indonesian and Burmese communities in the area.
+There are also Pakistani (running several guesthouses along Tengkat Tong Shin) and Bangladeshi (also running restaurants and retail shops and stalls), Nepali, Indonesian and Burmese communities in the area.
 There are also a lot Arab / middle eastern tourists here, especially during the summer months of July, August, September.
 There are many middle eastern restaurant along Jalan Bukit Bintang and Jalan Sultan Ismail.
 The city even designed a little square with middle eastern elements - Ain Arabia (Arab Square) to attract more of this wealthy group of tourists.

 The Chinese heart of Bukit Bintang can still be found on Jalan Alor, probably the busiest food street of Malaysia.
 The whole street is filled with Chinese restaurants and sundry shops and gets really busy at night as table and chairs are put out on the street.
 Jalan Alor stays busy until the early morning hours.

 Adding to the contrasts of cultures and lifestyles in Bukit Bintang are the restaurants and clubs along Changkat Bukit Bintang and its side streets.
 Changkat became the most happening night life area in KL in recent years.
 The restaurants, pubs and clubs along the street draw in large crowds of local yuppies, expats and tourists every night.